kzap/platform-demo/README.md

     kind create cluster --config ./kind/platform-cluster.yaml
     ```

-- Install ArgoCD using `kustomize` so it can fetch all the other applications
+- Install ArgoCD using `kustomize` so it can fetch all the other applications (Run it twice because CRDs are not installed the first time)

     ```sh
+    kubectl --context kind-platform apply -k ./gitops-repo/argocd
-    kubectl apply -k ./argocd
+    kubectl --context kind-platform apply -k ./gitops-repo/argocd
     ```